FAQ - Frequently Asked Questions

 The SIS Forum is a collaborative platform where the industry can post questions and exchange knowledge/ideas about SIS.

 What are the charges of using SIS?

 SIS is run on a cost-recovery basis.
-The details of the charges associated with using SIS are outlined in the Airline Business Case.
 These charges will also be specified in the Integrated Settlement Participation Agreement.

 What are the key dates for SIS?

 Sept 2011 Passenger & Miscellaneous go-live (release 1.0)

 Apr 2012 Cargo & UATP go-live (release 1.1)

 A complete table outlining the Key Dates for SIS can be found in the Key Dates section of the website.

 What are the key submission options for SIS?

 One of the many benefits of SIS is that interline partners will no longer depend on each other when it comes to choosing the formats to submit files.
 Under SIS, participants may select among various formats to submit files and this will not affect the way their billed entities receive the files.